meyyh/rice-fields/vfio-setup.md

 # systemctl start graphical.target

-that did not help after a reboot so i removed the drm part from /etc/default/grub
+that did not help after a reboot so i removed the drm part from /etc/default/grub in order to switch between host and guest input the default is pressing both ctrl at the same time if you sont have 2 or want to chane it edit grabToggle

 so i think the best option is to add the vfio ids back to grub because it keeps loading grub and sddm on gpu then once hyprland loads we can have it run the en-nvidia command to re enable it if we want